mengbinhao/jack-note/docs/english/NPR.md

   > put ur nose down in something and get damn good at it
   > I think it all has to do with focusing yourself on one thing
   > you've got to serve others something of value
-  > you'be got to persist through failure
+  > you've got to persist through failure

 - 2019.12.20
   - pursue v